 Plain English summary

 Patient and public involvement (PPI) improves the quality of health research and ensures that research is relevant to patients’ needs.
 Though PPI is increasingly evident in clinical and health services research, there are few examples in the research literature of effective PPI in translational and laboratory-based research.
 In this paper, we describe the development and evaluation of PPI in a multi-centre European project (EuroTEAM – Towards Early biomarkers in Arthritis Management) that included both translational and laboratory-based and psychosocial research.
 We found that although most PPI in EuroTEAM was centred around the psychosocial research, there were examples of PPI in the laboratory studies.
 As the project evolved, researchers became better at accommodating PPI and identifying PPI opportunities.
 It was generally agreed that PPI had a positive impact on the project overall, particularly on public engagement with the research.
-We feel that the inclusion of both psychosocial and laboratory-based research in the same project facilitated PPI across all aspects of the research.
+We concluded that the inclusion of both psychosocial and laboratory-based research in the same project facilitated PPI across all aspects of the research.
 In future projects, we would try to specify individual PPI activities in more detail at the project-planning stage, and better accommodate patient partners who are not native speakers of English.

 Abstract

 Background: Patient and public involvement (PPI) enhances research quality and relevance and is central to contemporary health policy.
-The value of PPI is recognised in rheumatology research, though there are limited examples of PPI in basic and translational science.
+The value of PPI has been recognised in rheumatology research, though there are limited examples of PPI in basic and translational science.
 The EU FP7 funded ‘EuroTEAM’ (Towards Early biomarkers in Arthritis Management) project was established to develop biomarker-based approaches to predict the future development of rheumatoid arthritis and incorporated psychosocial research to investigate the perceptions of ‘at risk’ individuals about predictive testing, and to develop informational resources about rheumatoid arthritis (RA) risk.
 Patient involvement was central to EuroTEAM from the inception of the project.
 The objective of this paper is to describe the development of PPI in EuroTEAM, formatively assess the impact of PPI from the perspectives of researchers and patient research partners (PRPs), reflect on successes and lessons learned, and formulate recommendations to guide future projects.

 Methods: Two mixed-methods surveys (for PRPs and researchers) and a teleconference were undertaken to assess the impact of PPI on individual work packages and on EuroTEAM overall.